bnossum/midgetv/README.md

  - Compliance with riscv-privileged-vX.XX.pdf
  - Table that show clockcycles used per instruction
  - Cleanup on code, and especially Makefiles
+ - Documentation (strange how this tends to be last...)

 ### Software requirements

 I try not to tie-in this code to any particular tools, but to compile the code with